1000 E. University Ave

 Each entering MA student becomes part of a cohort that proceeds through the program together.
 As part of a cohort, you will take required and related seminars with your fellow graduate students, present your research proposal to the department community in February of the first year, conduct research during the summer of the first year, and present the results of your research at regional, national, and international conferences.
 Your final year will be spent writing your thesis and presenting the main points of that thesis at a Department Colloquium that will be attended by faculty, graduate students, and interested members of the campus community.
 Given the focus of the program and its cohort structure, we do not admit part-time students and strictly adhere to a four-semester completion schedule.

-We prepare our graduate students well and our recent graduates are currently in nationally ranked doctoral programs such as the University of Wisconsin-Madison and the University of Michigan, while our public history graduates hold administrative positions in several state and regional archives, libraries, and historical societies.
+We prepare our graduate students well and our recent graduates are currently in nationally ranked doctoral programs such as the University of Wisconsin-Madison and the University of Michigan, while our education graduates currently hold professional teaching positions in several state and regional schools.